MonaLisaLab/live-local-server-php-enabled/README.md

-# PHP Live Server VSCode Extension
+# PHP-enabled Live Local Server VSCode Extension

 Serve your PHP projects with a live server directly from VSCode.